-- 8.6 MAP is a dispute resolution facility provided under the MAP Article in Singapore's tax treaties9.
-It is a facility through which IRAS and the relevant foreign competent authority resolve disputes regarding the application of tax treaties. - 8.7 It provides an amicable way for IRAS and the relevant foreign competent authority to agree on the transfer pricing for their taxpayers' related party transactions for past FYs to eliminate double taxation arising from transfer pricing adjustments.
-Where the agreed MAP outcome between the IRAS and relevant foreign competent authority is accepted by the relevant taxpayers, it is binding on the three parties.
+- 8.6 MAP is a dispute resolution facility provided under the MAP Article in Singapore's tax treaties12.
+It is a facility through which IRAS and the relevant foreign competent authority resolve disputes regarding the application of tax treaties.
+Usually, a MAP is entered into between two competent authorities but it is possible for IRAS to enter into a multilateral MAP involving three or more competent authorities. - 8.7 It provides an amicable way for IRAS and the relevant foreign competent authority to agree on the transfer pricing for their taxpayers' related party transactions for past FYs to eliminate double taxation arising from transfer pricing adjustments.
+Where the agreed MAP outcome between IRAS and the relevant foreign competent authority is accepted by the relevant taxpayers, it is binding on the relevant parties.